Claude Code Plugins

 Remember

-API testing is about verifying contracts and behavior, not implementation details.
-Focus on what matters to API consumers: correct responses, proper error handling, and acceptable performance.
+API testing = verifying contracts and behavior, not implementation.
+Focus on what matters to consumers: correct responses, proper error handling, acceptable performance.

-With Agents: Agents automate contract validation, generate comprehensive API test suites from specifications, and continuously monitor production APIs for contract drift.
-Use agents to maintain API quality across microservices at scale.
+With Agents: Agents automate contract validation, generate comprehensive test suites from specs, and monitor production APIs for drift.
+Use agents to maintain API quality at scale.